roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 [Find out more about solutions here](../maker/data-platform/solutions-overview.md)

+## Subarea

+A part of the [model driven app navigation experience](../../maker/model-driven-apps/app-navigation.md) .
+Subareas (tables) and pages appear under the group that they're configured within in the app designer.

 ## Table

 A table is a method of storing data in columns (or fields) within Dataverse.
 We sometimes refer to them entities.